-When Harry Styles dropped the video for "Watermelon Sugar" in mid May (which somehow feels like years ago), it wasn't just the horny euphemisms that got the timeline talking.
+When Harry Styles dropped the video for "Watermelon Sugar" last year, it wasn't just the horny euphemisms that got the timeline talking.
 Beyond the sun-soaked frolics, the outfits worn by Styles and his gang of good-looking pals had us dreaming of sticky sand-and-suncream summer holidays.
 Styles' longtime stylist Harry Lambert reached for Gucci to dress the musician – think crochet tank tops, Elton-esque sunnies and seashell jewellery – but for us, the standout style moment was the retro floral prints.

 How does a retro floral look different from those on offer every time summer rolls around, we hear you ask?
 Looking back to Italian designer Emilio Pucci's psychedelic prints of the 1960s, the defining characteristics are an abstract shape, kaleidoscopic colours and a defined outline.
 Mary Quant's designs from the same era also took the basic outline of a flower and filled it in with pop brights, laying it out on repeat, but typically the retro floral is busy and out there.
 It's not one for wallflowers.